 The opening title drawings by Charles Addams [whose art was much inspired by the 1932 version] of things like spiders, eyes and – of course – an old dark house, get the film off to a good start [he even signs his name in a werewolf glove] and, along with Benjamin Frankel’s mocking music, suggest that we are in for an hour and a half of good chills and chuckles, though that soon turns out to not really be the case.
 Our hero Tom drives the car which he’s just sold to Casper Femm to the country house where Casper goes home to every night and the car gets progressively dirtier and eventually terribly damaged.
 Pretty funny ay?
 Tom then falls through a trapdoor when he tries to ring the doorbell, a gag that is later repeated twice.
 Considering that I’ll even laugh at things like Carry On Screaming, and even though I certainly didn’t expect the sly, dry wit of James Whale’s classic, I was astonished how little I was laughing during this movie, except for a scene of unintentional hilarity when Tom, dreaming of Morgana, awakes to find himself stroking what is supposedly a hyena, only the camera shots from the front clearly show it’s a stuffed hyena while the rear shots are a dog!
 I’m sure with even Hammer’s limited budget they could have done something better!

-A comment about a death by needles and a later death that we actually see where someone goes to get a gun out of a cupboard, only to be shot by it, do hint at the movie that could have been, and there’s a genuinely surprising bit involving a bowl of acid where Tom accidently dissolves his tie [actually, come to think of it, it also has a good follow-up moment later on when, presented with another bow, dips his tie in it to check it’s actually got water in it and is asked: “Is that an English custom?
-I like it”], but for the most part the laughs and the scares just fail to materialise.
+A comment about a death by needles and a later death that we actually see where someone goes to get a gun out of a cupboard – only to be shot by it – do hint at the movie that could have been, and there’s a genuinely surprising bit involving a bowl of acid where Tom accidentally dissolves his tie.
+Actually – come to think of it – there’s also a good follow-up moment later on when, presented with another bowl, Tom dips his tie in it to check it’s actually got water in it and is asked: “Is that an English custom?
+I like it” – but for the most part the laughs and the scares just fail to materialise.
 With The Old Dark House, very little jells and the film never takes flight.
-Bernard Robinson does his usual magic with the sets, but the bright, slightly plush approach he and cinematographer Arthur Grant adopt, which works for many of the more conventional Hammer horrors, doesn’t really seem appropriate for this one, which would have surely benefitted from a darker, sparser look.
+Bernard Robinson does his usual magic with the sets, but the bright, slightly plush approach he and cinematographer Arthur Grant adopt, which works for many of the more conventional Hammer horrors, doesn’t really seem appropriate for this one, which would have surely benefited from a darker, sparser look.
 Meanwhile Castle’s direction is just bland and lacking in discernable style, as if he wasn’t trying very hard with this film, though I’m not sure if even somebody like Terence Fisher would have been able to do much with the material which really needed some serious rewriting, despite the sometimes decent plotting, to give it some zest and not just sit there doing not very much in particular.